jakenvac/NitroStream/README.md

 # Changelog
 2016 - 08 - 02
 Added memory patch button to fix when some games prevent streaming.
-This fix can potentialy disable networking in some games, so use wisely.
+This fix can potentially disable networking in some games, so use wisely.
 To fix games that prevent streaming & networking is needed, try connecting to the internet through that game's features.

 Fixed some issues with relaunching NTRViewer once a connection had been established.